 Master Vampire (Su)

 At 20th level, a vampire’s vampiric nature becomes complete.
 He no longer has a pulse or a body temperature.
-He gains DR 10/silver, immunity to poison, paralysis, and sleep attacks, as well as fast healing 2.
+He no longer ages and no longer needs to eat or drink but can if he wants.
+He gains DR 10/silver, immunity to poison, paralysis, and sleep sleeps and effects, as well as fast healing 2.
 Undead creatures consider him one of their own unless he attacks them.
 He also gains the slam, blood drain, and domination attacks of a true vampire.
 In addition, his Charisma and Strength scores increase by 2.